Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 21:07 Basically, they give you some ideas of things they might find interesting and so on.

-21:15 But yeah, there's a whole series of events and introduction from David Lord, who leads
+21:15 But, yeah, there's a whole series of events and introduction from David Lord, who leads the Palette's project, which manages Flask, among other things.

 21:36 I'm most interested to just see how this logistically works out.